 Child abuse hotlines in the United Arab Emirates

 In 2016, the UAE enacted legislation to protect children’s rights.
-The law, (Wudeema’s Law PDF), stresses that all children must be provided with:
+The law, (Wadeema’s Law), stresses that all children must be provided with:

 You can report child abuse to Ministry of Interior through the hotline number 116 111.
-On the other hand, you can visit the MoI’s Child Protection Centre’s website.
-Similarly, you can report it through the smartphone app, Hemayati (Arabic for protect me).
+On the other hand, you can visit the MoI’s Child Protection Center’s website.
+Similarly, you can report it through the smartphone app, Hemayati (Arabic for ‘protect me’).